icopy-site/awesome-cn/docs/awesome/awesome-hackathon.md

 ### Coaching

+- [Awesome README](https://github.com/matiassingers/awesome-readme) - A list to inspire your coaches to motivate your teams to document their efforts ...with panache.
 - [HELPq](https://github.com/ehzhang/helpq) - Queue application with interfaces for mentors and hackers to answer/submit questions, respectively.
 - [Hangar](https://github.com/AmericanAirlines/Hangar) - A Slack bot to help with judging and coaching at hackathons.
 - [Leadership & Governance](https://opensource.guide/leadership-and-governance/) - Handbook for open source project, that also applies well for hackathon teams.